 But would you like it if the Dock became accessible from other places?
 That’s the idea, at least, with a new jailbreak tweak being called DockLS by iOS developer ginsudev.

 Just as the name implies, DockLS adds the same Dock you know and love from your iPhone’s Home Screen to your iPhone’s Lock Screen.
-An example of this appears in the screenshot below:
+An example of this appears in the screenshot above.

 Having access to the Dock on your iPhone’s Lock Screen can be a convenient advantage since it’s effectively an app launcher that complies with iOS’ native aesthetic standards.

 DockLS lends additional convenience for launching apps from the Lock Screen without sacrificing security.
 That’s because the user must still authenticate themselves either via biometrics or with a passcode before the app actually launches.

 Once installed, DockLS adds a dedicated preference pane to the Settings app where users can configure a couple of options: